 At that time there were a few homes tours in the area and we decided to try one for further income.
 It was a success from the start.
 We included a light lunch since at that time there was no place where people could find anything to eat.
-The old Volunteer Fire House was still in use — in fact we held our meetings in their room which was located on the second floor above the fire house and the attached post office.
+The old Volunteer Fire House was still in use — in fact, we held our meetings in their room which was located on the second floor above the firehouse and the attached post office.
 (I expect there are pictures of this place in our scrapbooks.)
-It was located on the site of the present fire house.
+It was located on the site of the present firehouse.
 There was a kitchen available and we decided to serve quiche (every member was expected to bake 2), garden salad, a slice of bundt cake (each member to make 1 cake), and beverage.
 The same recipes for the quiche and cake were used by all.
-We brought in card tables to supplement the long tables in the hall and covered them with cloths we made of checked gingham.
+We brought in card tables to supplement the long tables in the hall and covered them with clothes we made of checkered gingham.
 Each table had a small fresh flower bouquet.
-Eventually the attendance was more than we could handle for lunch, especially since CCWC was a much smaller membership then.
-Also places to eat became available in Clifton.
+Eventually, the attendance was more than we could handle for lunch, especially since CCWC was a much smaller membership back then.
+Also, places to eat became available in Clifton.
 So we stopped doing that.
 I don’t remember the year but it would be mentioned in the minutes.

 Another of our big accomplishments was the Fairfax Railroad Museum.
 The station was located along the tracks and it was due to be torn down.
 We bought it for a dollar but had to move it.
 That is the very beginning of the story and Vonne Enger will be much better able to tell you about that.
 It became our “Community Project” entry in the Federation contest and eventually won an honorable mention.
 (Be sure to check with Vonne that I have it right.)

-Then there were the Holly Singers which I was involved in.
+Then there was The Holly Singers which I was involved in.
 During about the second year were meeting, members suggested a Christmas program put on by members who were singers.
-It began in a very short time, but was so much fun (and received well) that we evolved into the Holly Singers.
-We sang for various groups wanting programs for luncheons, banquets etc., and asked for donations to a musical scholarship fund.
-The number of members varied and at its most we had about 18 members.
-We sang music mostly from Broadway show tunes in three part harmony.
+It began in a very short time but was so much fun (and received well) that we evolved into the Holly Singers.
+We sang for various groups wanting programs for luncheons, banquets, etc., and asked for donations to a musical scholarship fund.
+The number of members varied and at its most, we had about 18 members.
+We sang music mostly from Broadway show tunes in three-part harmony.
 We all had a wonderful time and were very sorry when we had to dissolve.
 Our director was Jean Buxton whose early experience included singing with the Fred Waring Pennsylvanians.
 (They started as a college group but became professional and sang nationwide for many years.)
 We had several accompanists during the 18 years of existence.
 Although our first scholarship was for a very small amount, it increased each year.
 This was entirely the money earned by the Holly’s.
 The Club gave us money for music and the members made their own dresses.
-When the Holly’s disbanded we were very happy to see the Club pick up the fund and continue supporting the arts.
+When The Holly’s disbanded we were very happy to see the Club pick up the fund and continue supporting the arts.

 As far as I know, harmony reigns today.